nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/seq-data.md

 ---
 ## Sequential data

-Sequential data is any sort of data where the order has some meaning.
-For example, age groups.
+Sequential data is any data where the order has some meaning such as age groups.

-When you are presenting sequential data, it is best to use a single hue, or small set of closely related hues.
+When presenting sequential data, it is best to use a single hue or small set of closely related hues.

-Sequential data should use NHS Blue (#005EB8) as our primary colour to be used.
-Lightness should follow from pale to dark, rather than alternating between hues.
-Colours should also progress in the direction a user would expect, for example, for a line chart tracking age groups over time, a lighter colour would be used to demonstration younger citizens, and a darker colour for older citizens.
+Sequential data should use our primary colour, NHS Blue (#005EB8).
+Do not alternate between different hues, but make sure that shades go from pale to dark.
+Colours should progress in the direction a user would expect.
+For example, for a line chart tracking age groups over time, a lighter colour should be used to represent  younger citizens, and a darker colour for older citizens.

 ::: details Source - choosing colours